Sherin-Hamid/Data-Scientist-Udacity/Project 2 - Disaster Response Pipeline/README.md

         6. In a new web browser window, type in the following:
            `https://SPACEID-3001.SPACEDOMAIN`

            You should be able to see the web app.
-The number 3001 represents the port where your web app will show            up.
+The number 3001 represents the port where the web app will show            up.
 Make sure that the 3001 is part of the web address you type in.